Running in the heart of Europe: where music, culture and quality of life unite.

 The start of the Wings for Life World Run is temporally bound to the global start time (11:00 UTC – 1pm local time in Vienna).
 All 25 events start at the exact same time.
 Therefore all participants must get their documents in time and make their way to the starting grid timely.
 Please help us achieve that by following the information above.

 At the start all participants will be placed in accordance with their personal marathon or half marathon best times.
 Faster runners will start from the front part of the starting area, next to the start line.
 Those who don’t possess running times start from the rear part of the starting area.
-When entering your starting block, the colour coding on your bib number will be checked.
-Participants with buggies are only allowed to start from block 4 (red).
+When entering your starting block, your bib number will be checked.
+Participants with buggies are only allowed to start from block 4.

 Access to the starting blocks is possible from 12pm.